Psalms For Life

 When the bottom falls out

 What can law-abiding people do when doing good brings them only grief because those in power are so unjust?
-With nothing else to cling to, we can hold onto the God who will yet see that justice is done.
+With nothing else to hold onto, we can cling to the God who will yet see that justice is done.

 A David psalm.